kirin-xiv/KirinPlugins/README.md

 5. Search for "Kirin" or the specific plugin name
 6. Click "Install"

+## 🔄 Updated Plugins

+Some plugins in this repository are maintained versions of existing plugins, providing:
+- **Faster updates** when original authors are busy
+- **Compatibility maintenance** for new Dalamud versions
+- **Bug fixes** and stability improvements
+- **Enhanced features** while preserving original functionality

+Original credits are always maintained and respected.

 ## 🔧 Plugin Development

 All plugins are built using:
 - **Framework:** Dalamud Plugin Framework
 - **Language:** C# with .NET 9.0
 - **API Level:** 13
-- **Dependencies:** ECommons for enhanced functionality
+- **Dependencies:** ECommons for enhanced functionality (where applicable)

 ## 📞 Support & Feedback

-- **Issues:** Please report bugs or feature requests in the individual plugin repositories
+- **Issues:** Please report bugs or feature requests in this repository
 - **Updates:** Plugins auto-update through this central repository
 - **Developer:** Kirin (IT Systems Engineer & FFXIV enthusiast)

 ## 🌟 Contributing

-These plugins are passion projects focused on enhancing FFXIV social gameplay.
+These plugins are passion projects focused on enhancing FFXIV social gameplay and utility.
 If you have suggestions or want to contribute, feel free to reach out!

 ---

 <div align="center">
-  <sub>Made with ❤️ by Kirin | Enhancing FFXIV social experiences one plugin at a time</sub>
+  <sub>Made with ❤️ by Kirin | Enhancing FFXIV experiences one plugin at a time</sub>
 </div>